zevelopa/eventscalendar/README.md

 # eventscalendar
-Events calendar for CSSA events
+Events calendar for CSSA events made during the [CSSA 2022 Hackathon](https://github.com/anucssa/hackathon-submissions-2022)

 Events can be added in the **Calendar** component located in **/components**.